-All we have to say is that it’s 2020 and we’re drinking now more than ever for obvious reasons — there is truly nothing else to do.
-Now that it is getting a bit chillier outside, outdoor bars and restaurants are going to be shutting their doors, parks will become unfathomably cold to have social-distanced picnics with pals in and ice-cold beer-filled beach days (mask on, of course) will simply become a thing of the past.
-With all that being said, it’s time to move onto the harder stuff.
-And this season, we’re putting all our money on the table and saying that vodka is going to be the hit sipper as the temperatures begin to fall.
+Since March of last year, we’re drinking now more than ever for obvious reasons — there is truly nothing else to do.
+Now that it is getting a bit warmer outside, bars and restaurants are reopening their doors, parks are becoming perfect for having social-distanced picnics with pals in and ice-cold beer-filled beach days (mask on, of course) are on the horizon.
+With all that being said, it’s time to drink outside again.
+And this season, we’re putting all our money on the table and saying that vodka is going to be the hit sipper as the temperatures begin to rise.

 1. Tito’s Handmade Vodka